DrChooper/SCIE4002/prac1_annotation.md

 translate_nt_aa.jl *.rpoC2.nt.fa
 ```

-wTo keep it a bit easier to see maybe put all in the rpoC2 folder?
+To keep it a bit easier to see maybe put all in the rpoC2 folder?
 Concatenate and align:

 ```bash